TeoBouvard/nephelae/README.md

 ### Todo

-- requête repère mobile au mapping
 - requête box au mapping
 - bounds to json
 - reduce array size in image overlay (memory problems?)
+- limit display radius in map or sparse matrix ? can't find a way
 - simulation path update does not work, have to redraw it entirely
 - WARNING HARDCODED VALUE OF MESONH MAX TIME IN MAP.JS(715)
-- limit display radius in map or sparse matrix ? can't find a way
 - get_positions parameters (real | simulation)
 - commands + scheduling
+- ability to focus on single uav in 3d

 - k-means clustering, then convex hull ?
 - why is message.data an array ?
 (3d data ?)